acciente/oacc-db/README.md

     + creates a dedicated database for OACC
     + typically run as a DBMS admin user
     + _running this script is optional_ - you could simply create the OACC schema and/or tables within your project's current database
-    + _if you are using Oracle, please refer to the RDBMS-specific notes, below_
+    + _if you are using Oracle, HSQLDB or SQLite, please refer to the RDBMS-specific notes, below_

 1. **create_schema.sql**
     + creates a database schema to house OACC-specific tables
     + run this script while connected to the database you set up with the `create_database.sql` script above
+    + _if you are using MySQL/MariaDB or SQLite, please refer to the RDBMS-specific notes, below_

 1. **create_tables.sql**
     + creates OACC sequences, tables and constraints